 - If bringing smartphone, it must be in a waterproof case or cover

 Where will the course take place?

 You just need to get yourself to Inverness, which has easy transport links by air, rail and road (see my Travel page).
-We meet at on the first morning at Whin Bught Park, close to the city centre.
+We meet at Whin Park, close to the city centre.